 Some jurisdictions were already underway with comprehensive plan updates in anticipation of 2011 deadlines.
 Now that the first set of deadlines has been postponed until June 30, 2015, some jurisdictions are continuing with their update process, but phasing update work over the extended period of time.

 - Imagine Olympia - Includes draft plan update, and a description of the well-conceived three phase process: scoping to update the vision and identify focus areas, community meetings on the focus areas, and commenting on draft documents.
-Also helpful list of all the changes made
+Also a helpful list of the changes made.

 - Renton Comprehensive Plan Update - Webpage includes the schedule, participation plan, many issue papers, and workshop and meeting presentations and result summaries

 - Redmond Comprehensive Plan Update Project - Includes links to Redmond's commendable involvement process (see final report) and many useful project documents for comprehensive plan update adopted 12/06/2011